Seth Lore and Irwinton Historic District

+of Greek Revival cottages, the state's most extensive collection of domestic Itallanate architecture Including several exceptional examples of symmetrical-type Itallanate Villas, Queen Annes, Folk Victorians, Neoclassical Revivals, French Second Empires, Craftsman/ Bungalow, and a number of vernacular types, most of which fall along the line of Folk National forms or two rooms with central chimney houses."

 With over 700 historic and architecturally significant structures, the district includes Alabama's most coherent collection of intact mid-to-late 19th century small town commercial buildings, as well as the state's most extensive collection of domestic Italianate architecture.
 The period of architectural, commercial, industrial and political significance is from 1825 to 1949.
 Architectural styles include Bungalow/Craftsman, Late Victorian, Classical Revival, Gothic Revival, and Greek Revival.

+The original district comprised "about half of the old town of Irwinton which was first settled in 1823.
+Of the 72 structures in the district 59 date from the nineteenth century and 12 were built between 1900 and 1911."

+Selected buildings and structures in the district include: